pjaroszek/DistributedCaching/README.md

 ## If you are running the application in Docker, enter your improved connectionString
 > CONNECTIONSTRINGS__CONNECTIONSTRING=Data Source=ServerName;Initial Catalog=DistributedCaching;User Id=UserName;Password=UserPassword;

+The database will be created during system start-up (.dacpac installation file)

 ### Start the application just go to /DistributedCaching directory and
 > docker-compose up.
 ### The application runs at